irit-melodi/irit-stac/README.md

        source $HOME/.virtualenvs/stac/bin/activate

+3. Install megam (for attelo).
+   This might be tricky if you're on a Mac.
+   Ask Eric.

-3. Install educe and attelo prerequisites.
+4. Install educe and attelo prerequisites.

        cd educe
        pip install -r requirements.txt\